 the formal name of the theorem is Bayes-Price-Laplace, as Thomas Bayes was the first to discover, Richard Price took his drafts, formalized in mathematical notation and presented to the Royal Society of London, and Pierre Laplace rediscovered the theorem without having had previous contact in the late 18th century in France by using probability for statistical inference with Census data in the Napoleonic era.

-[14] for those who have a thing for mathematics (like myself), we calculate at which point of θ\theta the derivative of the likelihood function is zero - L=0\mathcal{L}^\prime = 0.
+for those who have a thing for mathematics (like myself), we calculate at which point of θ the derivative of the likelihood function is zero - L′=0.
 So we are talking really about an optimization problem that for some likelihood functions we can have a closed-form analytical solution.

-[18] Ronald Fisher's personality and life controversy deserves a footnote.
+Ronald Fisher's personality and life controversy deserves a footnote.
 His contributions were undoubtedly crucial to the advancement of science and statistics.
 His intellect was brilliant and his talent already flourished young: before turning 33 years old he had proposed the maximum likelihood estimation method (MLE) (Stigler, 2007) and also created the concept of degrees of freedom when proposing a correction in Pearson's chi-square test (Baird, 1983).
 He also invented the Analysis of Variance (ANOVA) and was the first to propose randomization as a way of carrying out experiments, being considered the "father" of randomized clinical trials (RCTs).
 Not everything is golden in Fisher's life, he was a eugenicist and had a very strong view on ethnicity and race, advocating the superiority of certain ethnicities.
 Furthermore, he was extremely invariant, chasing, harming and mocking any critic of his theories and publications.
-What we see today in the monopoly of the Neyman-Pearson paradigm (Neyman & Pearson, 1933) with pp-values and null hypotheses the result of this Fisherian effort to silence critics and let only his voice echo.
+What we see today in the monopoly of the Neyman-Pearson paradigm (Neyman & Pearson, 1933) with p-values and null hypotheses the result of this Fisherian effort to silence critics and let only his voice echo.

 for the curious it is a mixture of two normal distributions both with standard deviation 1, but with different means.
 To complete it assigns the weights of 60% for the distribution with an average of 2 and 40% for the distribution with an average of 10.